1. Online Payments Services Agreement

 4 YOUR OBLIGATIONS

-e) must promptly on request provide Australia Post with copies of Your most recent annual, half yearly and quarterly financial reports; and
+e) must promptly on request provide Australia Post with copies of Your most recent annual, half yearly and quarterly financial reports;

-k) must not process any Chargebacks, refunds or reversals in relation to Cards where the Cardholder is You or any of Your employees; and
+iii) must not process any Chargebacks, refunds or reversals in relation to Cards where the Cardholder is You or any of Your employees; and

 Data Security Standards

-(iii) You are liable for any fines which the Card Schemes levy in the event that You suffer a card data compromise incident, and have not complied with the accreditation program under the Data Security Standards; and
+(C) You are liable for any fines which the Card Schemes levy in the event that You suffer a card data compromise incident, and have not complied with the accreditation program under the Data Security Standards; and

-e) if You have suffered a Data Breach:
+iv) if You have suffered a Data Breach:

-(i) You must give NAB and its agents full access to Your systems and databases to facilitate a forensic analysis to ascertain:
+(a) You must give NAB and its agents full access to Your systems and databases to facilitate a forensic analysis to ascertain:

-(A) what card data has been compromised; and
+(A) what card data has been compromised;

 (B) what weaknesses in the system permitted the unauthorised access to the database; and

-(C) whether card data was created, deleted, altered, copied or manipulated in any manner; and
+(C) whether card data was created, deleted, altered, copied or manipulated in any manner;

 Your duties to Cardholders